hackolade/docs/Studio/Reusableobjectsdefinitions.md

 &nbsp;

-To facilitate the work of data modelers, Hackolade has introduced a handy feature: the ability to create once object definitions that can be re-used in multiple places.&nbsp; A library of definitions standardizes content and insures consistency.&nbsp; This dictionary also simplifies the work of data modelers so maintenance can be performed in one place and be automatically propagated to all places where the definition is referenced.
+To facilitate the work of data modelers, Hackolade has introduced a handy feature: the ability to create once, object definitions that can be re-used in multiple places.&nbsp; A library of definitions standardizes content and insures consistency.&nbsp; This dictionary also simplifies the work of data modelers so maintenance can be performed in one place and be automatically propagated to all places where the definition is referenced.

 &nbsp;